hanskrohn/forge-template/README.md

 # forge-template

-Create reusable templates for files and repo structures.
+Create reusable templates for files and project structures.

 ## Installation

-## Defining a repo template
+## Defining a project template

 ## Defining a file template